MellowMelon/shortvas/README.md

 var longhand = canvas1.getContext("2d");

 var canvas2 = document.createElement("canvas");
-var shorthand = new Shortvas(canvas2); // A context can also be passed in.
+var shorthand = Shortvas.get(canvas2); // A context can also be passed in.

 // Draw a red diagonal line.